Maen Hussein, MD

 Dr. Hussein currently serves as Chair of the Florida Cancer Specialists Foundation Board of Directors and sits on the Board of Directors for the Florida Society of Clinical Oncology (FLASCO).
 As cancer researcher, Dr. Hussein has participated in numerous clinical trials and was named the Principal Investigator on many lung cancer trials conducted through Florida Cancer Specialists and Sarah Cannon, one of the leading community-based clinical trial organizations in the US.
 In 2010, he was the recipient of the Leesburg Regional Medical Center Outstanding Achievement Award, Leesburg Regional Medical Center Foundation Hope in Healing Humanitarian Award in 2014 and was named Physician of the Quarter Award at Florida Hospital Waterman.
-Dr. Hussein also serves as the Physician Director of Finance on the FCS Finance Committee.

 Q&A with Medical Oncologist Dr. Maen Hussein: Lung Cancer